 The visor on the Chronicle is adjustable, allowing goggles to be stored beneath the visor when they aren’t needed.
 It also features the ever so important MIPS technology.

 The Chronicle pretty much has all the same features as a helmet twice its price.
 So if you don’t mind sacrificing being cool during long climbs, the Chronicle is a pretty incredible option.

 For a more in-depth look at the Chronicle, check out the comparison with the Bell 4Forty.

 A well ventilated and comfortable helmet for the trail rider who doesn’t hit the technical lines in the park, but just wants protection for the day-to-day trail riding.

-The Smith Convoy MIPS is a good competitor for the Giro Fixture (above), with similar rear coverage and non-adjustable visors, lightweight designs, and very good-looking designs.
+The Smith Convoy MIPS is a good competitor for the Giro Fixture (above), with similar rear coverage and non-adjustable visors.
+Both the Fixture and the Convoy have lightweight, and very good-looking designs.
 The Convoy just tops the Fixture in that it has a slightly more comfortable fit and easier to use the adjustable fitting system, but keeping in mind that the Fixture is a little cheaper, they are both very competitive options.